bring/developer-site/content/api/modify-delivery/index.md

     content: |
       - Service codes 03XX is **not** supported for shipments addressed within Norway (domestic Norway shipments).
       - Bulk services 0332 and 0342 are **not** valid domestically in Denmark.
-      - Modify cash on delivery is only available for recipients in Norway.
+      - Change Cash on Delivery is only available for recipients in Norway.

 oas: https://www.qa.mybring.com/modify-delivery/api-docs
 ---